vikas-trivedi01/Learn-with-me/JS/advance/this.md

 ## Introduction

-- `this` keyword refers to current context upon which a function is called.
+- The `this` keyword refers to the current context in which a function is called, i.e., it refers to the object that invoked the function or the constructor.

 - Where `this` points to which value will be determined on basis of <i>HOW</i> the function was called, not basis of <i>WHERE</i> the function was defined or called from.